XueYingLin/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+A: with forEach, return is optional, and the return elements pop out one by one,
+    With map, the return is a new array.

 2. What is the difference between a function and a method?

+A: method is a function inside an object.

 3. What is closure?

+A: Scope

 4. Describe the four rules of the 'this' keyword.

+A: refer to the object’s context
+.
+Window Binding - if none of the other rules apply "this" default to the window - unless you are in strict mode in which case it returns undefined
+.Implicit binding
+ most common rule - found in about 80% of use cases when the function is invoked - look the left of the dot and that's what "this" refers to only applies to objects with methods
+.
+Explicit Binding
+Call - will immediately invoke the function/ .call passes in arguments one by one Apply - will immediately invoke the function / .apply we pass in arguments as an array Bind - you pass in arguments one by one but it does not immediately invoke the function.
+It returns a brand new function that can be invoked later all of the above allow us to explicitly state what the "this" keyword refers to .
+Prototypes + Constructor Functions constructor functions construct other objects - that's their life's purpose this keyword missing a return statement
+Captialized Function Name - you will want to use the new keyword with a constructor

 5. Why do we need super() in an extended class?

+A: super ad extends do what the .call and .create do.

 ## Project Set up